LivHed/mgt-map/README.md

 1. In the future I want to add more radiobuttons to search for other places in the city, like cafes and parks.
 2. I want to add marker clustering for when the places are located close to each other.
 3. If I have had more time in the project I would have focused on and worked more with the UI.
-4. If I have had more time I would also have added a footer.
+4. If I have had more time I would also have added a footer that was sticked to the bottom of the page.
-5. I want to add info windows to show the name and adress of the place in a small window when clicking on the iconmarkers, and also that to be shown in the result list beside the names.
+5. I want to add info windows to show the name and adress of the place in a small window when clicking on the iconmarkers, and also those details to be shown in the result list beside the names.
 6. In the future I also want to add an option to perform a textSearch in the cities, to narrow down the search to be more related to "green travels" with specific words related to sustainability, like "organic" or "sustainable".
 --------------------------------------------------------------------------------------------------------------
 ## Technologies Used